SUBSTANTIAL GAINFUL ACTIVITY

 Also, we bring over 30 years of legal experience to your SSD case.
 For instance, Dianna Cannon has been helping clients with physical and mental conditions win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 Together, we have won over 20,000 Social Security hearings.
 Our job is to fight for your SSD and SSI benefits.

-To find out more, read our About Us page.
+Find out about your attorney on our About Us page.
 Remember, Social Security benefits are not based on a rating system.
 It is all or nothing.
 Your illness must prevent you from working all jobs for 12 months or more.
 Contact our law firm for help today.

 OBTAIN MEDICAL EVIDENCE FOR FREE OR LOW COST